Crackvignoule/debrid-client-proxy/README.md

 Now you can open http://localhost/debrid in your browser.

-Note: URL_PREFIX is optional, it is used to prefix the routes of the proxy.
-Example: Instead of `http://localhost/` it will be `http://localhost/debrid/`
+Note: URL_PREFIX & AGENT_NAME are optionals, URL_PREFIX is used to prefix the routes of the proxy.
+Example: Instead of `http://localhost/` it will be `http://localhost/debrid/`.
+AGENT_NAME is used to set the user-agent of the requests made by the proxy.

 ### docker run: